 - Profile portraits: The profiles of a man and a woman near the top of the sculpture represent those who were enslaved.
 They are in profile mainly because there aren’t many portraits of enslaved Black people in the early 19th century, and the black paper cutouts were a form of portraiture used at that time.
 One side of each profile is smooth and the other side is three-dimensional to bring the figures to life.
 Represented are:

-- David McDonogh, who John McDonogh sent to be educated at Lafayette College.
-He resisted being sent to Liberia and eventually studied ophthalmology with a doctor in New York.
+- David K. McDonogh, who John McDonogh sent to be educated at Lafayette College.
+He resisted being sent to Liberia and eventually studied ophthalmology with a doctor at Columbia University in New York.
 He was the first Black ophthalmologist in the United States.
 After his death, friends established the David K. McDonogh Memorial Hospital in Harlem.

 - Nancy McDonogh was listed in John McDonogh’s documents as a teacher who taught people how to read.
 She educated the children on the plantation and later in Liberia.

 Water is used as an element of transcendence and sacred reflections.
 The water is a reference to the waterways of Louisiana and the transatlantic slave trade from which free and enslaved people from four continents emerged.

 The wall inside the garden features water cascading over the engraved names of 95 people enslaved on John McDonogh’s three plantations—Allard, McDonoghville, and St. Gem—at the time of his death.
 The 118 other names are people who were manumitted by McDonogh to the American Colonization Society colony of Liberia.
 They sailed aboard the Mariposa in 1842 and the Rebecca in 1859.

 In addition to a sweetgum tree, the area will feature a colorful purple plant similar to indigo—a crop from West Africa used for dye that is also planted in the South.